Children and adolescents providing care

-The project “Children, adolescents and young adults as family carers in Switzerland” is conducting a quantitative and qualitative investigation into the nature and characteristics of children, adolescents and young adults providing care in Switzerland.
+The project “Children, adolescents and young adults as family carers in Switzerland” (study protocol) is conducting a quantitative and qualitative investigation into the nature and characteristics of children, adolescents and young adults providing care in Switzerland.
 The study, which is supported by the Swiss National Science Foundation, thus fills an important national and international research gap.
 The project is split into three sub projects:

 - An online survey to investigate awareness among professionals from education, healthcare and social services of the issue of young carers and young adult carers is being conducted throughout Switzerland.

 - Using standard tools, a survey of 4800 schoolchildren is being undertaken to gather quantitative data on the number of children, adolescents and young adult carers and their responsibilities.